ACL Post Reconstruction Rehab:

 It is critical to regain and maintain a complete range of motion (ROM) in the knee following ACLR.
 Obtaining complete knee extension as soon as possible is not harmful to the graft or joint stability and may help reduce patellofemoral discomfort and compensatory gait disorders.
 It may help to reduce patellofemoral discomfort and compensatory gait disorders.

 During the early stages of ACL reconstruction, altered gait kinematics due to quadriceps dysfunction are common.
-Early weight bearing after ACLR is recommended in order to restore gait kinematics, enhance vastus medialis function, and reduce the occurrence of anterior knee discomfort.
+Early weight bearing after ACLR is recommended to restore gait kinematics, enhance vastus medialis function, and reduce the occurrence of anterior knee discomfort.

 Treadmill training, particularly inclines or reverse walking, can help to normalize lower extremity ROM across all joints during the intermediate stages of recovery.
 Walking backward on the treadmill can improve ROM and functional quadriceps strength while reducing patellofemoral stress.